 Sports can play an important role in the wounded warriors’ recovery, both physical and psychological.
 A training schedule keeps them busy.
 An activity gives them purpose.
 And what seems even more important for them, it allows them to serve their country once again through the Invictus Games.

-“I felt like the country put its trust in me once again”, says major Laurențiu Șerban, the team captain.
+“It felt like the country put its trust in me once again”, says major Laurențiu Șerban, the team captain.
 Ever since the incident in Afghanistan, in 2006, that led to the amputation of his right leg, Șerban has lived the Invictus spirit.
 He did not have a name for it at the time, but all he ever did was try to do things like before.
 He strived to outdo himself, to prove that he is capable, even when people told him otherwise.

 Like Șerban, many believe they were given a new mission.
 It might be a different one, but still they do their best to complete it.
 And just like a military mission, this one comes at a cost too.

 “‘Daddy, why do you have to go to Bucharest again?
 Please don’t leave!’
-When those words come out of your 5-year-old’s mouth, it breaks your heart,” says Sergeant Major Dumitru Paraschiva.
+When those words come out of your 5-year-old’s mouth, it breaks your heart,” says master sergeant Dumitru Paraschiva.
 He suffered a head injury in Afghanistan on January 3rd, 2009, and was put in an induced coma until February 23rd.
 Doctors had advised against heavy effort, but he wanted to be a part of the Invictus team.
 Almost every week Paraschiva, father of two, packed his workout gear and drove more than 200 kilometres to the country’s capital, Bucharest, for his indoor rowing training.

 Later on, seeing their loved ones compete in Toronto brought a tremendous joy to all the families.
 “I’ve never been so happy.
-Except when our daughter was born, but that was completely different”, says Elena Bida of the time her husband, Master Sergeant Ionel Bida, qualified for two swimming finals.
+Except when our daughter was born, but that was completely different”, says Elena Bida of the time her husband, master sergeant Ionel Bida, qualified for two swimming finals.

-“Before the Invictus Games I thought I’d seen it all”, says Major Nicolae Grigore, Bida’s swimming colleague.
-Grigore, who also competed in powerlifting, alongside Command Sergeant Major Eugen Mănăilă, wasn’t the only team member mesmerised by what he saw at the games.
+“Before the Invictus Games I thought I’d seen it all”, says major Nicolae Grigore, Bida’s swimming colleague.
+Grigore, who also competed in powerlifting, alongside command sergeant major Eugen Mănăilă, wasn’t the only team member mesmerised by what he saw at the games.
 To see so many people, fellow wounded warriors with disabilities and severe health conditions, compete, be independent and enjoy life, left a deep mark on them all.
 “They knew how to live their life.
 It was awesome”, says Paraschiva.

 And then something else happened.
 Dragomir found his future godfather among his teammates.
-When he got married on September 16th this year, Corporal Valentin Ciolan and his wife were by the newlyweds’ side, becoming their spiritual parents.
+When he got married on September 16th this year, corporal Valentin Ciolan and his wife were by the newlyweds’ side, becoming their spiritual parents.
 “This year in Toronto I was only a substitute, so becoming Dragomir’s godfather was my greatest happiness in this project”, says Ciolan.
 “We became family.”